 Jeff Bezos’ Amazon, has 40 subsidiary companies that operate under the Amazon umbrella.
 His other company Bezos Expeditions has 15 subsidiaries.

 As you can see, the wealthiest people in the world run big businesses, acquire businesses through mergers and acquisitions and have a totally different mindset to those of as self-employed person.
-They create the Habits for success.

 Business owners have their investment work for them.
 They don’t work for money.